Getting your training course approved

 • The Institute of Tourist Guiding is the professional standards and qualifications body for tourist guides.
 It was formed in 2002 with the endorsement of the Department of Culture, Media and Sport, to set the highest possible standards for tourist guiding

 • Any organisation/person can submit a training course to the Institute for accreditation.
-If the course is approved, the Institute undertakes to provide appropriate examinations for candidates wishing to gain the qualification
+If the course is approved, the Institute undertakes to provide appropriate examinations for candidates wishing to gain the qualification.

 • All courses must have a Training Provider and a Course Director